SecUSo/privacy-friendly-pedometer/README.md

 ## License

 Privacy Friendly App example is licensed under the GPLv3.
+The icons used in the nagivation drawer are licensed under the CC BY 2.5 (http://creativecommons.org/licenses/by/2.5/)